kshyju/BrowserDetector/README.md

     services.AddMvc();
 }
 ````
-Step 3: Inject `IBrowserDetector` to your controller class or view file and access the `Browser` property.
+Step 3: Inject `IBrowserDetector` to your controller class or view file or middleware and access the `Browser` property.

 Example usage in controller code